Nicole Stott

 Nicole Marie Passonno Stott (born November 19, 1962) is an American engineer and a retired NASA astronaut.
 She served as a flight engineer on ISS Expedition 20 and Expedition 21 and was a mission specialist on STS-128 and STS-133.
 After 27 years of working at NASA, the space agency announced her retirement effective June 1, 2015.
 She is married to Christopher Stott, a Manx-born American space entrepreneur.

 Early life and education

 Stott was born in Albany, New York and resides in St. Petersburg, Florida.
-She attended St. Petersburg College studying aviation administration, graduated with a B.S. degree from Embry-Riddle Aeronautical University in 1987, and received her M.S. degree in Engineering Management from the University of Central Florida in 1992.
+She attended St. Petersburg College studying aviation administration, graduated with a B.S. degree in aeronautical engineering from Embry-Riddle Aeronautical University in 1987, and received her M.S. degree in Engineering Management from the University of Central Florida in 1992.
 Nicole Stott began her career in 1987 as a structural design engineer with Pratt & Whitney Government Engines in West Palm Beach, Florida.
 She spent a year with the Advanced Engines Group performing structural analyses of advanced jet engine component designs.
 Stott is an instrument rated private pilot.